DATA-606-2023-FALL-TUESDAY/Thamatam_Abhishek/docs/proposal.md

 I have to do more research on Potential Features too.
 Few possibilities: CUISINE DESCRIPTION, BORO, ZIPCODE, VIOLATION CODE, Scores.

 ## 4. Exploratory Data Analysis (EDA)

-In this report, we will perform data exploration using the Jupyter Notebook to prepare our data for predictive modeling in the field of health inspection resource allocation.
+In this report, I will perform data exploration using the Jupyter Notebook to prepare data for predictive modeling in the field of health inspection resource allocation.
 The primary goals of this EDA are to gain insights into the dataset, identify potential issues, and ensure that the data is well-prepared for machine learning.
 EDA is a crucial initial step in the data science workflow as it helps in understanding the data, identifying potential issues, and preparing the dataset for predictive modeling.

 ### Summary Statistics